nicholasjgreen/kafka-to-hbase/README.md

 Kafka2Hbase will attempt to create the required namespaces, tables and column families on startup - If they already exist, nothing will happen.

-By default the data table column family has a maximum of MAXINT versions (approximately 2.1 billion) and a minimum of 1 version; There is no TTL.
+By default, the data table column family has a maximum of MAXINT versions (approximately 2.1 billion) and a minimum of 1 version; There is no TTL.

 ## Agreed Schemas with upstream sources.

-Currently the only upstream source is the UC Kafka Broker.
+Currently, the only upstream source is the UC Kafka Broker.

 All the schemas are found in [src/main/resources](src/main/resources)